Semantic-Org/Semantic-UI/README.md

 * Built with EM values for responsive design
 * Flexbox friendly

-## 2.0 Is Finally here
+## 2.0 Is Out!!!

-Semantic UI 2.0 is now out.
+Semantic UI 2.0 is now available.
 Read up on [what's new](http://beta.semantic-ui.com/introduction/new.html) in the docs.

 Migration info from `1.x` can be found in the [2.0 release notes](https://github.com/Semantic-Org/Semantic-UI/blob/master/RELEASE-NOTES.md#version-200---march-xx-2015)